 Traditional Martial Arts Instruction

 Akula’s Taekwondo curriculum focuses on traditional martial arts training philosophies, balanced with modern fitness principles.
-We encourage students to become true martial artists through lifestyle changes and long-term commitment.
+Thus, we encourage students to become true martial artists through lifestyle changes and long-term commitment.

 Poomsae (Form) is an essential part of Akula’s Taekwondo curriculum.
-When students learn forms, they execute a systematic, prearranged sequence of martial techniques.
-Thus, our students develop proper movements, as well as mental and physical fortitude.
+In forms practice, students execute a systematic, prearranged sequence of martial techniques.
+And so our students develop proper movements, as well as mental and physical fortitude.
 Poomsae’s choreographed kicks, blocks, and hand techniques are precise and controlled.
-In this way, Taekwondo students develop concentration, balance, precision, power, speed, and agility.
+Thus, Taekwondo students develop concentration, balance, precision, power, speed, and agility.

 At Akula Taekwondo, students learn Olympic Style Poomsae (Forms/Kata).